Mike Gatto: Legislative career

-In 2014, Gatto introduced legislation to force Congress to address campaign-finance reform.
+In 2014, Gatto introduced a landmark federal constitutional amendment to force Congress to address campaign-finance reform.
 He introduced a number of measures to address hit-and-run crashes.
 Gatto also introduced measures to curb child abuse at elementary schools, and to address the problem of sexual assaults on college campuses.

 In 2014, Gatto also authored and got signed into law significant legislation to keep film and television production jobs in California.

 Two measures of Gatto's in 2014 were novel for government.
 One was a "Wiki-bill", using a Wikipedia-like platform to allow the public to draft legislation in the open.
 The other was a "Government X-Prize, whereby members of the public could win awards for providing the government with intellectual property (patents or plans) to make government processes more efficient.

 Gatto was the lead Los Angeles negotiator for the California Water Bond of 2014, securing just under a billion dollars for the Los Angeles region to clean up polluted groundwater reservoirs, which were still full despite the California drought, so that the region did not need to import so much water from elsewhere.

+As the end of 2014, Gatto was awarded the Medal of Mkhitar Gosh, "for outstanding state and social-political activities, as well as for significant services in the spheres of diplomacy, law, and political science."

-In 2015, Gatto introduced legislation to restrict the ability of government to store indefinitely the blood and DNA of newborn children and to crack down on government selling the blood to for-profit researchers for experimentation without the knowledge of parents.
+In 2015, Gatto introduced a variety of groundbreaking consumer-privacy legislation.
+He introduced a bill to restrict the ability of government to store indefinitely the blood and DNA of newborn children and to crack down on government selling the blood to for-profit researchers for experimentation without the knowledge of parents.
 He teamed up with Kerri Kasem, daughter of Casey Kasem, to author a bill allowing adult children of seniors to obtain visitation rights for their loved ones.
+With Jerry Hill, he authored SB 34, which cracked down on government monitoring of citizens using automatic number-plate recognition.

 Also in 2015, Gatto authored a major probate reform bill that allows homeowners to pass their property to loved ones without hiring a lawyer, paying to create a trust, or facing the cost and bureaucracy of probate.
 Of this bill, the Howard Jarvis Taxpayers Association said, "Other than Proposition 13, there is no greater bill that we support for this year."

 In December 2015, Gatto was named Chairman of the Utilities and Commerce Committee, and immediately announced an investigation into the Aliso Canyon gas leak.
 After a number of scandals rocked the California Public Utilities Commission, Gatto introduced a constitutional amendment to break up the agency.

 After his tenure concluded, Assembly Speaker Anthony Rendon appointed Gatto to the Delta Stewardship Council, an entity that handles water-supply and environmental issues pertaining to rivers.